 If you buy yourself a well-made, eco-friendly and attractive lunchbox it will encourage you to always use it.
-I use the Huski Home Rice Husk Lunchbox and it is perfect for all of our picnic needs.
+I use the Huski Home Rice Husk Lunchbox and it is perfect for all of our picnic needs as well as for school packed lunches.
 This is made from rice husk which is a by-product of the rice industry, meaning that even when it finally reaches the end of its life it will completely biodegrade.
 However, it should take years to reach its last use as this is a sturdy and thick material.

 What makes it really useful are the 2 separate compartments which allows us to fit all we need within it which means we have more room in our backpacks for other items.
 The top compartment is ideal for little snacks, fruit, raisins and so on and the larger, bottom compartment can fit in your sandwiches and crisps etc. It is ideal for both hot and cold foods as it is fully insulated.

 Oh, and if you don’t want to carry another larger bag you don’t have to as the lunchbox has its own carry handles too.